 The rise of a new right-wing order in Brazil paved the way for a specific type of far-right populism that is proving itself particularly dangerous to Brazilian democracy.
-Pandora's box was opened, and a wave of revisionist narratives about the dictatorship flooded the public sphere.
-In common, they all downplayed the gross violations of human rights by the military regime and exalted the economic performance during the 'economic miracle' of the dictatorship years.
-Besides, they portrayed the military as incorruptible figures, essential to avoid Brazil's fate of becoming a Cuba-like regime in the 1960s.391
+The pandora box was opened, and a wave of revisionist narratives about the dictatorship flooded the public sphere.
+In common, they all downplayed the gross violations of human rights by the military regime, while exalted the economic performance during the "economic miracle" of the dictatorship years.
+Besides, they portrayed the military as incorruptible figures that were essential to avoid Brazil's fate of becoming a Cuba-like regime in the 60s.390

-A former member of the military himself, Bolsonaro always praised the legacy of the military regime.
-If, after the democratisation, the topic was a taboo for politicians, the same could not be said after his election
+A former military himself, Bolsonaro always praised the legacy of the military regime.
+If, after the democratization, the topic was a taboo for politicians, the same could not be said after his election in 2018.391 This irruption of memory paved the way for politicians like Bolsonaro to be elected, which was unthinkable before.
+Moreover, it allowed an opportunity for the revisionist collective memory of the military concerning the regime to leave the barracks to the mainstream.